NorbertKoziana/Spring-Boot-Authentication/README.md

 ## Tests

-Note that integration tests require Google SMTP and OAuth2 credentials, so they might fail if these are not specified in `application.properties`.
+Note that integration tests require Google SMTP and OAuth2 secrets, so they might fail if these are not specified in `application.properties`.